godotengine/godot-docs/tutorials/animation/index.rst

 Animation
 =========

-This section of the tutorial covers using the two animation nodes in godot and the animation editor.
+This section of the tutorial covers using the two animation nodes in Godot and the animation editor.

 .. toctree::